Last updated on October 29, 2023

 If it is of good quality, Penne also goes just fine in bianco: which means flavored with just a little olive oil.

-On this page we tell you a little about the tradition of Penne in Italy and prepare a simple, quick and excellent dish step by step: Penne with tomato sauce ๐Ÿ….
-Special because we use San Marzano tomatoes, which you can also find very well outside Italy.
+On this page we make a quick and delicious dish step by step: Penne with tomato sauce.
+Delicious because we use San Marzano tomatoes, which you can also find easily outside Italy.

 Penne with tomato sauce ๐Ÿ Authentic Italian recipe